RobinKa/tadiff/README.md

 | Sign | Sign | `sign` |
 | Absolute value | Abs | `abs` |
 | Square root | Power(..., 0.5) | `sqrt` |

+# Adding new operations
+Creating new operations requires implementing the `tad.Expression` interface.
+Most importantly the used inputs are passed through the constructor and need to be returned from `getDependencies`.
+`evaluate` will need to return the numeric result. `evaluateToString` returns a symbolic string. `getDependencyDerivatives` needs to return the derivatives for the dependencies in the same order as `getDependencies`.
+For more information look at the `expressions.ts` source code as most expressions are only around 20 lines long.
+If you do implement a new operation I would be happy to accept a pull request for it.